kentcdodds/old-kentcdodds.com/content/blog/effective-snapshot-testing/index.md

   _Snapshot testing can be useless, or super useful.
 Your choice.
 Let's talk about how to make them useful._
 keywords:
-  - JavaScript
-  - Testing
+  - javascript
-  - Jest
+  - testing
-  - Snapshot Testing
+  - jest
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Paul Skorupskas](https://unsplash.com/photos/7KLa-xLbSXA) on